Arcadia-Science/arcadia-software-handbook/guides-and-standards/standards--source-control.md

 ### Working on branches

-- We work on repositories using branches and not forks.
+- We work on our repositories using branches and not forks.
+- In rare cases, we may need to fork external repositories.
+Please consult with the software team if you need to fork an external repository.
 - The default branch name is `main`.
 - For each code change, feature, or bugfix, create a new branch.
 Branch names should be all lowercase and should follow this naming convention: `<your initials>/<brief-description-of-changes>`.
 Example: `fmc/add-source-control-standards`.
 - Make your change and push it to the branch.